mlecjm/context-aware-smart-contract/README.md

 2. 'app': contains javascript application scripts for the dApp (decentralized application).

-## DIRECTORIES
+### Directories

 The 'app' folder contains app.js script for connecting with the 'ContextAwareSmartContract.sol' contract.
 For the deployment of the contract, 'address' and 'totalDevicesPowerValue' should be updated (according to the devices you are testing).

 To run a script, type in terminal 'sudo node app.js'.
 Remember, Solidity file must be compiled.

-## Deployment of the system
+### Deployment of the system

 1. Download all necessary dependencies and libraries required of your system to run and the Quorum blockchain
 Blockchain: